 By Sangeetha Saran

+Would you like to know more about breath in yoga postures?
 Whether you have just finished your third yoga certification course, or are a new student, breathing is an integral part of a well-rounded practice.
 It helps with circulation and relaxation, it helps you go deeper into a pose and it helps you hold poses longer.
-Competent Yoga instructors constantly remind students to pay attention to their breath.
+Competent yoga instructors constantly remind students to pay attention to their breath.
 In a world where most everyone takes breathing for granted, a yoga class is a place where you can slow down, breathe deeply and focus on your body for a while.

 As you become more and more focused on your breath, you become less focused on negative thoughts or emotions running through your consciousness.
 Those types of thoughts and feelings generally cause stress over time, which shows up in other areas of the body.
 When we release them, they are gone and we begin to have a better attitude and feel better physically.